bccp/runtests/README.md

         # MPI but one debugger per rank.
         python run-mpitests.py --mpirun='mpirun -n 4 xterm -e' --pdb

+        # shortcut for MPI but one debugger per rank
+        python run-mpitests.py --xterm --pdb
     ```

 2. Launchging a shell with the module ready to be imported.
 The shell will start in